 Go Canada works exclusively in Spain, so all our students that come to study in Ottawa are Spanish.
 Students are typically between the ages of 14 and 19 years and come for either a short-term program (1 - 5 months) or the full academic year (10 months).
 During their time in Ottawa, they study at one of the Ottawa Carleton District School Board's high schools.
-Less frequently, they can also attend the Catholic or the French school boards, or else a private or independent school.
 Students typically arrive during the last week of August to have enough time to settle in and get adjusted before the start of the school year.
+If the 14-day quarantine rules are still in place, students may arrive within the last two weeks of August to give them enough time to complete the self-isolation period before the start of the school year.
 We provide the exact arrival and departure information a couple of months before the student's arrival.